gjbex/Workflows-for-HPC/source-code/README.md

    a workflow using Slurm.
 1. `checkpointing`: example of workflows intended to checkpoint and restart applications.
-1. `heterogeous-jobs`: example of running jobs that combine tasks with different resource requirements.
+1. `heterogeneous-jobs`: example of running jobs that combine tasks with different resource requirements.
 1. `job-arrays`: example of using job arrays to run multiple similar, independent jobs.